How do you imagine the future of fashion, especially now, with the world in lockdown?

 However, the use of leather in fashion is tainted not only by the blood of the animals killed for their skins but also by the significant emissions of greenhouse gases and toxic chemicals involved in mass farming animals, tanning and industrial manufacturing processes.

-9. Future of Fashion – Augmented Reality Apparel
+9. Augmented Reality Clothing

 Styled as a dark garden filled with diamonds, attractive models, and pictures on the walls, the platform was designed to showcase the power of experiential e-commerce.

-A similar AR experience project was launched by Zara across 120 stores.
-Sadly, not many people know that in certain Zara stores you can now hold up your smartphone to the store window and see AR models come to life, walking around, and wearing the latest trends.
+The project allowed buyers to hold up their smartphone to the stores’ windows and see AR models come to life, walking around, and wearing the latest trends.

 In fact, driven by the endeavours of Mathew Drinkwater, Head of Fashion Innovation Agency at London College of Fashion, a new realm of augmented reality garments gains traction fast.